Consult-Your-Community-UT-Dallas/CYC-UTD-Website/README.md

 ## Deployment

-Since the repository is under a GitHub organization and Vercel's enterprise plan is too costly, one of the members of the organization must deploy it manually using their account.
+Since the repository is under a GitHub organization and Vercel's enterprise plan is too costly, one of the members of the organization must fork the repository and deploy it to Vercel using their Hobby plan.